Repozirk/CarND-Unscented-Kalman-Filter-Project/writeup_template.md

   - `ukf.cpp` - initializes the filter, calls the predict function, calls the update function, defines the predict function, the update function for lidar, and the update function for radar
   - `tools.cpp` - a function to calculate RMSE
 - `data`  a directory with two input files, provided by Udacity
-- `results`  a directory with output and log files
+- `result`  a directory with output and log files
 - `Docs` a directory with files formats description
 - `ide_profiles`
 - `CMakeLists.txt`